Parliament of South Australia

-The King is represented in the State by the Governor of South Australia.
-According to the South Australian Constitution, unlike the federal parliament, and the parliaments of the other states of Australia, neither the Sovereign or the Governor is considered to be a part of the South Australian parliament.
-However, the same role and powers are granted to them.
+Unlike the federal parliament and the parliaments of most other states, the South Australian Constitution does not define the parliament as including either the monarch or the governor of South Australia as one of its constituent parts.
+However, the constitution also vests legislative power in the state's governor acting with the advice and consent of both houses of parliament, making the role of the governor effectively the same as those of the other states.

 The parliament may make laws for any matter within South Australia, subject to the Constitution of South Australia.
 Its power is further limited by the ability for the federal parliament to override it in some circumstances, subject to the Constitution of Australia.
 Similarly, the Supreme Court of South Australia, and ultimately the High Court of Australia, provides judicial oversight of parliament.
 The parliament is also vested with other powers, such as the means to investigate matters, conduct research and summon witnesses.

 History

 Early colonial period and establishment

 At the founding of the Province of South Australia under the South Australia Act 1834, governance of the new colony was divided between the Governor of South Australia and a Resident Commissioner, who reported to a new body known as the South Australian Colonization Commission.
 Under this arrangement, there was also a governing Council comprising the Governor, the Judge or Chief Justice, the Colonial Secretary, the Advocate-General and the Resident Commissioner, with broad legislative and executive powers including the imposition of rates, duties, and taxes.
 This council was sometimes referred to as the "Legislative Council".
 Confusion and dispute about the division of power between the two roles led to the South Australia Government Act 1838, which combined the role of Resident Commissioner with that of the Governor.